white-noise/rensetsu/README.md

 - question: how can this app gain a sense of what you know and do not know over time? have you come back. may be easier given discrete kanji set

 ### immediate to do
+- keep ajax class changes consistent with look and custom padding
+- make bottom navbar into a block element in the base template? not always used though
+- some sort of simple display carousel for review questions (one at a time, but all in CSS)
 - ajax library page indicating successful group addition, as well as filters to determine where kanji is already present
 - still big issue of access through url searching to other people's personal objects
 - post-saves should be handled outside of the model file